-As Don continued to develop his talent, he started creating more brilliant and impressive Billbergia hybrids which became the envy of bromeliad buffs. were high in demand.
+As Don continued to develop his talent, he started creating more brilliant and impressive Billbergia hybrids which became the envy of bromeliad buffs and were high in demand.
 He soon built a greenhouse to expand his collection.

 After 10 years of hybridizing, he vacationed in Florida and soon became a resident.
 He bought a property already flush with greenhouses and ready for Don’s talent.
 This property became Los Milagros Nursery and Don went to work creating a gorgeous estate flush with his 140 hybrid creations.

 Eventually Los Milagros Nursery was sold to Michael Kiehl, another talented hybridizer, and eventually became Michael’s Bromeliads.